 The Institute also organises, or participates in, several regular national and international events: World Forum for a Responsible Economy, Universités d’été e5t, CleanTuesday, Rencontres Internationales de la Diversité, Assises Internationales de la Médiation, ADERSE congress, RIODD congress, IRSI Thursday Conferences etc.

 Tourism Management Institute (TMI)

-- Identifying the impact of tourism in relation to environmental, sociocultural and economic issues
+- the role of tourism in economic development

 Innov Case Lab